healthykitchen101/healthykitchen101.com/kettles/reviews/amazon-basics/amazon-basics-electric-kettle-f-625c.md

 Open Mechanism: Push-button pop-up

-The Amazon Basics has a hinged lid that pop-ups to an 85° angle with a single push of a button located on the handle (+5).
-Its exterior is plastic with a stainless steel coating.
-The lid isn’t entirely cool-touch, only a small black area.
+The Amazon Basics has a hinged lid that pop-ups to an 85° angle with a single push of a button on the handle (+5).
+It has a silicone band around the circumference to make sure it’s tightly sealed when closed (+2).

+The exterior is plastic with a stainless steel coating.
+The lid isn’t entirely cool-to-touch, only a small black area.

-The interior is simply plastic which can be undesirable for someone who doesn’t like their water coming into contact with plastic material (+1).
+The interior is plastic which may be undesirable for those wanting to avoid water coming into contact with plastic material (+1).
 Nonetheless, we found no odd odor during the first boil.

-It has a silicone band around the circumference to make sure it’s tightly sealed when closed (+2).
+.

 ### 6.0 - Base